 - Add value to the article: A good comment will add more points and improve the overall value of your blog post.

 - Trust factor: If your blog post gets a good number of genuine and meaningful comments, that helps in increasing the trust factor of your blog.

 - Search engine ranking: I have done testing in the past where I have removed all comments on my old posts, and that drastically reduced the ranking of my posts.
 Having meaningful comments will increase the keyword density and variation, and thus helps in improved ranking of your blog.

-I was helping one of my client with her blog SEO, and I realised she had Akismet plugin installed, but her WordPress discussion settings was not properly configured.
+I was helping one of my clients with her blog SEO, and I realized she had Akismet plugin installed, but her WordPress discussion settings were not properly configured.
 Due to this, almost 2K+ spam comments were live on her blog, and one of the major reason of her blog lower ranking.
 This post is inspired due to her mistake, and we will look into WordPress discussion settings which you should configure for your WordPress blog to prevent WordPress spam comments and improve the comment moderation of your blog.

-This is the first section of WordPress discussion settings, and here you should uncheck the second option which says “Allow link notifications from other blogs (pingbacks and trackbacks)“.
-Since I don’t find trackback and ping backs to be very useful in terms of adding value, I keep this option as unchecked.
+This is the first section of WordPress discussion settings, and here you should uncheck the second option which says “Allow link notifications from other blogs (pingbacks and trackbacks).”
+Since I don’t find trackback and pingbacks to be very useful regarding adding value, I keep this option as unchecked.
 If you have accidentally approved trackbacks in the past, you can read this guide to delete all previously approved trackbacks.

 Other comment settings: